lewis1190/weather-app-hackathon-team-3/README.md

 #### Map

-Map: Toggle heat map works, buttons to the side work as expected (zoom and tilt).
-Map navigates to the location you search for, or your location when you select choose my location.
+Map: Map controls and zoom work as expected.
+The map navigates to the location you search for, or your location when you select "Use my location".

 ### Accessibility